Wirbainoua/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the last 10 lines of /etc/passwd
 Display the first 10 lines of /etc/passwd
-Write a script that displays the third line of the file iacta
+Write a script that displays the third line of the file iacta Write a shell script that creates a file named
+Write a shell script that creates a file named exactly